Ed-Visinheski/WaveController_Final/README.md

 # Wave - Hand-Tracked Harmonics Synthesizer

 A hand-gesture controlled harmonic synthesizer for accessible music creation and education.
+Harmonic Waves can be manually edited using the Harmonic Control Panel or simply by Waving your Hands - (requires a webcam)!
+Wave teaches users how combining Harmoic Waves creates a new mixed Waveform!

 ## Features

 ### Display Modes
-- **Solo**: Shows only the mixed output waveform (all harmonics combined)
+- **Solo**: Shows only the mixed output waveform (all of the harmonics combined)
-- **Separate**: Displays each harmonic in its own vertical lane for individual analysis
+- **Separate**: Displays each harmonic separately in its own vertical lane
-- **Combined**: Overlaps all harmonic channels in the same view for comparison.
-Note: Can become visually unclear with many harmonics - recommended maximum of 5 harmonics for best clarity.
+- **Combined**: Overlaps harmonic channels in the same view for comparison.
+Note: This can become visually unclear with many harmonics - recommended maximum of 5 harmonics.

 ### Waveform Presets
-- **Sine**: Pure sine wave
+- **Sine**: 1 Single Sine wave
 - **Square**: Mixed harmonics create a square shaped waveform
-- **Triangle**: Harmonics combine to form a triangular waveform
+- **Triangle**: Mixed harmonics create a a triangular waveform
-- **Sawtooth**: Creates a sawtooth pattern from harmonic synthesis
+- **Sawtooth**: Mixed harmonics create a sawtooth pattern waverform

 ## Prerequisites